 If the company believes the method used to determine anticipated experience assumptions includes an implicit margin, the company can adjust the anticipated experience assumptions to remove this implicit margin for this reporting purpose only.
 If any such adjustment is made, the company shall document the rationale and method used to determine the anticipated experience assumption.

 Since the company is not required to determine an anticipated experience assumption or a prudent estimate assumption for risk factors that are prescribed (i.e., interest rates movements, equity performance, default costs, and net spreads on reinvestment assets), when determining the impact of margins, the prescribed assumption shall be deemed to be the prudent estimate assumption for the risk factor, and the company can elect to determine an anticipated experience assumption for the risk factor, based on the company's anticipated experience for the risk factor.
 If this is elected, the company shall document the rationale and method used to determine the anticipated experience assumption.

+For groups of contracts subject to VM-22 requirements, this section maybe used to disclose the impact of aggregation across all non-variable annuity contracts in comparison to the required aggregation in VM-22 (i.e., by limitations in VM-22 Section 3.F).

-e.
-Calculations as of a Date Preceding the Valuation Date – If the SR and/or the additional standard projection amount were developed as of a date prior to the valuation date, disclosure of the prior date, the SR and the additional standard projection amount of the in force on the prior date, and an explanation of why the use of such a date will not produce a material change in the results compared to if the results were based on the valuation date.
-Such an explanation shall describe the process that the qualified actuary used to determine the adjustment required by VM-21 Section 3.I, the amount of the adjustment, and the rationale for why the adjustment is appropriate.
+d.
+Calculations as of a Date Preceding the Valuation Date – If the DR, SR and/or the additional standard projection amount were developed as of a date prior to the valuation date, disclosure of the prior date, the SR and the additional standard projection amount of the in force on the prior date, and an explanation of why the use of such a date will not produce a material change in the results compared to if the results were based on the valuation date.
+Such an explanation shall describe the process that the qualified actuary used to determine the adjustment required by VM-21 Section 3.I and VM-22 Section 3.K, the amount of the adjustment, and the rationale for why the adjustment is appropriate.